thorstenrie/ts-seedbox/README.md

         $ export TS_RT_CLIENT_HOME=/srv/rtorrent

-1. Configure a new environment variable `$TS_USERNS_RT` as 32-bit (unsigned) integer to define a uid and gid.
-The container can be run in a new user namespace mapped to the host system starting with uid and gid `$TS_USERNS_RT`, e.g.,
+1. Configure a new environment variable `$TS_USERNS_RT` for the new container user namespace (on most platforms as 32-bit unsigned integer).
+The uid and gid in the container starting with `0` (root) are mapped to uid and gid starting with `$TS_USERNS_RT` on the host system.
+Following uids and gids are mapped consecutively.
+It is recommended to run the container in such of a new user namespace mapped to the host system.
+The mapping on the host system starts with uid and gid `$TS_USERNS_RT`, e.g.,

         $ export TS_USERNS_RT=524288

 1. Configure a new environment variable "$TS_UGID_RT".
-It must be `$TS_USERNS_RT` + 667 and is the mapped container rtorrent user on the host rtorrent user, e.g.,
+It must be `$TS_USERNS_RT` + 667 and is the target uid and gid of the rtorrent user on the host system, e.g.,

         $ export TS_UGID_RT=524955

-2. Run the setup script once to set up your system by creating the download directory, non-root system user and group `rtorrent` with `UID` and `GID` defined by `$TS_UGID_RT`
+2. Run the setup script once to set up your system by creating the download directory, the session data directory, a non-root system user and group `rtorrent` with `UID` and `GID` defined by `$TS_UGID_RT`

         $ ./setup-ts-seedbox.sh